 If you’ve used nutrient-rich soil to plant zucchini, then you won’t need to fertilize the plants until just before the flowers will bloom.
 Mix in a water soluble or granular fertilizer.
 Choose a basic 8-8-8 or 10-10-10 organic fertilizer.

 If you aren’t able to amend the soil before planting, mix in some fertilizer before planting zucchini seeds or starts.
+I do not fertilize my garden because I grow in garden beds and pots and enrich my soil before every planting.

 If you have room in the garden, there are several plants which grow well together.
 You can grow zucchini with other squash, corn, and pole beans.
+Tomatoes grow well with zucchini too.

 Zucchini plants are heavy feeders.
 You’ll want to avoid planting them with potatoes.

 Additionally, while zucchinis grow well with melons, they attract the same type of pests.
 You may consider keeping them apart to not attract the same types of pests and diseases.
+You don’t want an issue and your entire garden gets destroyed from pests.

 Pests and Disease